 Dr. Carlton Brand

-Carlton is a Corporate Director of Wiltshire Council, the Director of Adult Social Services and the Electoral Registration Officer and Returning Officer.
-He has led many service areas in local government previously.
-Prior to his career in local government, he gained a doctorate in engineering and was Product Development Strategic Manager for Ford Europe also having worked for the company in Japan and the USA.
+Carlton is Programme Director at Somerset County Council, leading on the creation of a new single unitary authority from the existing five councils.
+Previously, he was Executive Director of Wiltshire Council, the Director of Adult Social Services and the Electoral Registration Officer and Returning Officer for the county.
+Prior to his career in local government he gained a doctorate in engineering and was Product Development Manager for Ford Europe having worked for the company throughout Europe and in Japan and the USA.

 Clive is a Chartered Accountant and is the Chief Finance Officer for Wiltshire Police.
 He has spent his career in public service, having worked previously for Wiltshire County Council.
 He has previously served as a governor of a local secondary school.
 His work for the police in the county for over two decades gives him wide knowledge of local community and business organisations.